ssi-anik/lighthouse-laravel-websockets/README.md

 ```
 - You'll get to see the update in your application homepage.
 - Otherwise, click the button on the homepage, you'll see the subscribed values.

+---

+If you're trying the `echo` driver for subscription, follow the following steps

+- Right click > Open inspect element.
+- Add a (jwt) token in your page's `localStorage` with the key `token`.
+Can be found from the **login mutation** in another project.